chainstacklabs/freedom-dividend-chaincode/README.md

 #### Highlights

-- Automatically retrieves and displays the installed packages and chaincode from the back end.
+- Automatically retrieves and displays the installed packages and chaincode from the backend.
 - Automatically generates forms based on installed chaincode.

 [Build Setup](./webapp/client/README.md)